Francie Larrieu Smith

 She won a World Road Race Championships silver medal at 15 km in 1990.
 Larrieu Smith is also a former world indoor record holder at the mile.
 She holds the Texas Relays Women's Invitational Record for both the 1,500 meters and 10,000 meters, set in 1983 and 1991, respectively.

 From 1999 to 2019, Larrieu Smith was a cross country and track coach at Southwestern University in Georgetown, Texas.
-In 2019 Coach Smith retired from Southwestern, and passed the torch on the cross country, track and field (XC T&F) program.
-She lives happily in central Texas with her husband.

 Early life and career

-She is the younger sister of the American Olympic distance runner Ron Larrieu.
+Smith was born in Palo Alto, California, the younger sister of the American Olympic distance runner Ron Larrieu.
 She started running at age 13 and ran for the San Jose Cindergals, one of the first youth track clubs for women.
 She attended Fremont High School in Sunnyvale, California, graduating in 1970 before any school in California had a women's track team.
 She attended California State University, Long Beach, and UCLA.
 Starting with the 1500 meter title in 1970 at age 17, Larrieu won 21 National Championships and set 13 world indoor records and 35 American records in her career.
 At the U.S./USSR indoor meet in 1975, she ran 4:28.5 for the mile run, indoors, which bested the standing outdoor World Record.
 Her still standing 1974 meet record in the mile at the Mt.
 SAC Relays has stood for over 40 years.

 Smith has a master's degree in sports administration from the University of Texas.
 She married Jimmy Smith, a professor of kinesiology, in 1980.
 They were divorced in 2013.